hpreston/cicd_learning_lab/environment_prep.md

 9. Return to the drone server web interface and look at your repo status.
 You should see a build has kicked off.

     ![Drone Build](images/drone_1st_build.png)

+**In each of the following steps, you will be repeating the steps to secure your secrets.
+If you close your terminal window, you will need to re-export the DRONE_SERVER and DRONE_TOKEN values**

 ## Next Step!